cowboychicken/citybikesdata/README.md

 ## Infrastructure

 An AWS ec2 instance is used to mimic a production environment.
 Terraform is used to store all the ec2 settings and allows us to quickly spool up a new instance or tear down existing ones.
 Github is used for version control and repository hosting.
-Github Actions is used to trigger CD and CI.
+Github Actions is used to trigger CI/CD workflows.

 ![infra](resources/images/citybikes_infra_diagram.png)